derikb/rpg-table-randomizer/README.md

 #### convertToken (string, curtable)

 - @param {String} token A value passed from findToken containing a token(s) {{SOME OPERATION}} Tokens are {{table:SOMETABLE}} {{table:SOMETABLE:SUBTABLE}} {{table:SOMETABLE*3}} (roll that table 3 times) {{roll:1d6+2}} (etc) (i.e. {{table:colonial_occupations:laborer}} {{table:color}} also generate names with {{name:flemish}} (surname only) {{name:flemish:male}} {{name:dutch:female}} (This will also work without the enclosing braces.)
-- @param {String} curtable key of the RandomTable the string is from (needed for "this" tokens)
+- @param {RandomTable|null} curtable RandomTable the string is from (needed for "this" tokens) or null
 - @returns {RandomTableResultSet|RandomTableResultSet[]|DiceResult|String|Any} The result of the token or else just the token (in case it was a mistake or at least to make the error clearer)

 Take a token and perform token replacement, returning the result as a string or the raw value.